Jeff-Brausam/Intro-to-computer-science/README.md

 The point of recursion is to break down a problem, into smaller problems, until you have a problem that you can solve.
 Rather than using loops, you instead are having the function call itself until solved.

 The tradeoff is readability vs performance.
 Frequently but not always an iterative solution will be faster and more efficent as the problem scales.
 Realizing these patterns is extremely important, as you will see the concept of recursion in merge and quick sorts.

+Another cost of recursion is also memory, as each item added to a stack will take up more memory.
+If you are in a situation where memory is a concern you have two options.
+Rewrite your code as a loop instead, or use tail recursion.

 Recursion consists of two things: a base case - a case where the problem is defined as complete, and a recursive call - a call to the same function, until it solves itself.

 Here are some common examples: